-No, repair costs for LOGO signs are not eligible for FHWA ER fund reimbursements, since they were not erected using public funds.
-(Logo background board and logos panels are furnished and installed by Florida Logo Company as part of franchise contract to provide the boards and sell the spaces at no cost to FDOT.)
+Repair costs for LOGO signs are not eligible for FHWA ER fund reimbursements, since they were not installed using public funds.

 Pre-Disaster activities by state or local agencies

-No, pre-disaster activities are not eligible.
-Agencies are expected to take the necessary action to minimize damage.
+Pre-disaster activities are not eligible.
+State and local agencies are expected to take the necessary action to minimize damage.
 The lowering of high mast lights is one example of work that is not eligible.

 General Damage Assessments, General Supervision, and Contract Administration Costs

 Costs such as a general assessment of damage (including bridge inspections), general supervision, contract administration (other than construction engineering), and project planning/scheduling are considered eligible if they relate to implementation of the ER program as a whole.
-These costs are recovered through the indirect cost reimbursement function of the ER program as described in Chapter II.B.2. of the 2009 ER manual.
+These costs are recovered through the indirect cost reimbursement function of the ER program.

-The Division and the State have already established indirect cost rates which are utilized to compensate for indirect costs expenses incurred to administer the ER program.
+The Division Office and the FDOT have already established indirect cost rates which are utilized to compensate for indirect costs expenses incurred to administer the ER program.

 Repair to damaged utilities on federal-aid highways is not an eligible item under the ER program.
 Damage to power lines, sewer and utilities owned by the FDOT at rest areas, welcome centers, and toll facilities may be eligible.

 If weigh stations are installed to monitor loads on bridges that suffered eligible damage or temporary bridges installed as a result of eligible damage, the installation and operating (including personnel, etc.) costs are eligible as long as it is beyond their normal work load (extra personnel - rather than pulling personnel from elsewhere).

 Fence repair in rural areas is normally not eligible for emergency repair.
 Fences are only eligible if they have been installed as part of the highway infrastructure and have not been installed as an aesthetic fence placed by property owners in place of standard highway fences.
 For a fence to be eligible the section must have suffered significant damage that requires the removal and installation of a new fence.
 If the fence can be repaired, then its considered heavy maintenance and not eligible for ER funds.

 If there is insurance coverage for damage, the ER Program cannot pay for items covered by said insurance.
 FHWA expects the agencies to pursue insurance first.
 If insurance will not pay for all eligible damage, the ER program can pay for the balance as long as it is all for ER eligible work.